 Historically, plumpness was considered a sign of success.
-This rare commodity could only be obtained by those who could afford all the food and leisure time they desired.
-Thus, higher body weight was associated with affluence.
+This rare commodity could only be obtained by those who could afford all the food and leisure time they desired, so higher body weight was associated with affluence.

 A by-product of industrialization has been the widespread availability of inexpensive, high-calorie junk food in recent years.
-Given that the human body is programmed to take in as many calories as it can when they’re available in order to protect itself against future famines, this has led to higher average weights in areas where such junk foods are readily available.
+Because the human body is programmed to take in as many calories as it can when they’re available to protect itself against future famines, average weights have risen in areas where junk foods are readily available.

-Whereas in the past, plumpness was associated with riches, in modern times, it has come to be associated with poverty.
+Although plumpness was associated with riches in the past, in modern times, it is associated with poverty.
 Thinness suggests that a person is affluent enough to hire personal trainers, purchase pricey diet products, and eat at fancy restaurants where food quality is high and portions are smaller.
-By contrast, those living in poverty often must purchase cheaper foods that tend to be high in refined flour, sugar, and other ingredients that increase the likelihood of weight gain, as well as eating at restaurants that serve larger portions of less healthy food.
+Those living in poverty are forced to purchase cheaper foods that tend to be high in refined flour, sugar, and other ingredients that increase the likelihood of weight gain, and to eat at restaurants that serve larger portions of less healthy food.
 As a result, weight has become correlated with income and education.
 In the United States: